lyricity/kb/Other/Kicking an alternate account by user request.md

 # Kicking an alternate account by user request

 There are many cases in which a user may want another account removed, for example, if they were hacked and do not have access to the account anymore.

-Verification
+## Verification

-Before proceeding, we need to confirm that Old Account (OA) belongs to New Account (NA).
+Before proceeding, we need to verify that [Old Account (OA) belongs to New Account (NA)](Other/Verifying a User's New Account.md).

 Please assert one of the following: